-Assistant Professor of Organizational Studies, College of Literature, Science and the Arts
+Assistant Professor of Organizational Studies and Sociology, College of Literature, Science and the Arts

 Levine has also worked in Boston City Hall on a place-based education policy initiative, and served as a part-time consultant for a philanthropic foundation as the organization evaluated the effectiveness of its antipoverty grantmaking.

 Ph.D.
 Harvard University; A.M.
 Harvard University; B.A.
 University of Michigan